Uchechukwu-Efifie/Nigeria-Agricultural-Export-Analytics-Strategic-BI-Market-Intelligence/README.md

 ### Current Limitations

-- **Single-page scope** — the current dashboard covers the core commercial metrics on one page; a production deployment would benefit from additional pages for company-level deep dive, port logistics analysis, and product-specific trend pages
+- **Single-page scope** — the current dashboard covers the core commercial metrics on one page; a production deployment would benefit from additional pages for company-level deep dive and product-specific trend pages
 - **No forecasting** — the dashboard is descriptive and diagnostic; it does not include predictive models or export volume forecasts
 - **Static dataset** — the dashboard uses a fixed historical dataset; a live deployment would connect to an ERP or trade database via a scheduled refresh
 - **No geospatial layer** — destination country performance is not visualised on a map, which would add geographic context to the market analysis